-A coordinated effort by the international community can significantly speed up the recovery and identification process, helping victims’ families to begin the healing process and societies to rebuild.
+A coordinated international effort can speed up the recovery and identification of victims, enabling families to begin the healing process and societies to rebuild.
 In the event of a terrorist incident, DVI can also help to identify possible attackers.

 Setting the standard